Slander Laws in Alabama

 For example, if a politician owns a restaurant and the competitor spreads false rumors that damage the reputation of that politician such that he loses office, the politician can sue the competitor.
 However, he needs to prove the actual malice committed by the competitor since he is a public figure.
 However, if his political position is unaffected by the slander or libel committed, and only his business is harmed, then he will be treated as a businessman and not a public figure, and does not have to prove malice.

-Alabama Rules for Retraction of Defamatory Statements and Monetary Compensation
+Alabama Rules for Retraction of Defamatory Statements

 In Alabama, defendants in defamation of character cases are given exactly 10 days from when they published the defamatory statement to retract it.
 It must also be revoked on the same medium of communication as the original statement. if for example it was initially published on Twitter, then it must be retracted from Twitter.
 If the retraction is made within this given timeframe, then the plaintiff can only recover actual damages and not punitive damages.